Eidonko/Permutation-feed-povray/README.md

 # Permutation-feed-povray
-Creates a PovRay source code that in turn creates a 3D representation of a permutation number (see Permutation-numbers)
+Creates a PovRay source code that in turn creates a 3D representation of a permutation number (see also https://github.com/Eidonko/CombinatorialMusic)

 Say you have the following string, "001122"